Chrysoberyl Gemstone Information

 Chrysoberyl is a rare and exotic family of gemstones first discovered in 1789 by renowned geologist, Abraham Gottlob Werner.
-The name 'Chrysoberyl' was originally derived from Greek words, 'Beryl' and 'Chryso', meaning 'green' and 'golden', respectively.
-For many years, Chrysoberyl was often referred to as 'chrysolite', a historical name used to refer to any golden-green to olive colored gemstone, but today, the term 'chrysolite' has slowly faded from use and is no longer commonly used.
-Despite its suggestive name, Chrysoberyl is not a Beryl, although they share similar appearance and composition, Chrysoberyl is classified as its own independent mineral group and species -- beryl is an aluminum beryllium silicate, whereas Chrysoberyl is a beryllium aluminum oxide.
-Chrysoberyl is a minor ore of the element beryllium (Be) and occurs in geological environments of granite and granite pegmatites.
+The name 'chrysoberyl' was originally derived from the Greek words, 'chryso' and 'beryl', meaning 'golden' and 'green', respectively.
+For many years, chrysoberyl was often referred to as 'chrysolite', a historical name used to refer to any golden-green to olive colored gemstone.
+Today, the term 'chrysolite' is no longer commonly used.
+Despite its name, chrysoberyl is not a beryl, although it shares a similar appearance and composition.
+Chrysoberyl is classified as its own independent mineral group and species - beryl is aluminum beryllium silicate, whereas chrysoberyl is beryllium aluminum oxide.
+Chrysoberyl is a minor ore of the element beryllium (Be) and occurs in granite and granite pegmatites.

-The Chrysoberyl species includes a few different gemstone varieties.
-The most common variety is a transparent to translucent form colored by iron, which typically occurs in shades of yellowish to light green color.
-This is typically the only variety traded as just 'Chrysoberyl', while other varieties of Chrysoberyl trade under very specific trade names, which includes both Chrysoberyl Cat's Eye (Cymophane), the chatoyant variety of Chrysoberyl; and Alexandrite, a rare color change variety named after Russian Czar Alexander II.
-In very rare cases, color change chrysoberyl may also exhibit a cat's eye effect, which are classified as 'Cat's Eye Alexandrite'.
+The chrysoberyl species includes a few different gemstone varieties.
+The most common variety is a transparent to translucent form colored by iron, which typically occurs in shades of yellowish to light-green.
+This is typically the only variety traded as just 'chrysoberyl', while other varieties of chrysoberyl are traded under very specific names, which include both chrysoberyl cat's eye (cymophane), the chatoyant variety of chrysoberyl; and alexandrite, a rare color change variety named after Russian Czar Alexander II.
+In very rare cases, color change chrysoberyl may also exhibit a cat's eye effect, which is classified as 'cat's eye alexandrite'.

 Identifying Chrysoberyl Back to Top

-Most gemstones have a crystalline structure which can help identify minerals and materials.
-Chrysoberyl belongs to the orthorhombic crystal system, forming with tabular crystal habits and in slender prisms.
+Most gemstones have a crystalline structure that can help to identify minerals and materials.
+Chrysoberyl belongs to the orthorhombic crystal system, forming with tabular crystals in slender prisms.
 Crystal twins and triplets are quite common.
-Common Chrysoberyl is colored by iron, while color change varieties obtain their color through chromium.
-Through spectroscopic analysis, Chrysoberyl can easily be identified and distinguished from other similar materials.
-From within its own species, specimens which exhibit color change abilities are traded and identified as Alexandrite, while Chrysoberyl which exhibits chatoyancy is traded as Chrysoberyl Cat's Eye or 'Cymophane'.
+Common chrysoberyl is colored by iron, while color change varieties obtain their color through chromium.
+Through spectroscopic analysis, chrysoberyl can easily be identified and distinguished from other similar materials.
+From within its own species, specimens that exhibit color change properties are traded and identified as alexandrite, while chrysoberyl that exhibits chatoyancy is traded as chrysoberyl cat's eye or 'cymophane'.

 Chrysoberyl Origin and Gemstone Sources Back to Top

 Chrysoberyl is a very rare mineral and gemstone quality deposits are even rarer.
-Some of the most notable sources include Brazil's Minas Gerais, Esperito Santo and Bahia; the Mogok and Pegu regions of Burma (Myanmar); Sri Lanka, most particularly in Ratnapura; India, Tanzania, Madagascar, Pakistan, Russia, Zimbabwe and the United States.
+Some of the most notable sources include Brazil's Minas Gerais, Esperito Santo and Bahia; the Mogok and Pegu regions of Burma (Myanmar), Sri Lanka (most particularly Ratnapura), India, Tanzania, Madagascar, Pakistan, Russia, Zimbabwe and the United States.

-Most color change chrysoberyl is sourced from the Ural Mountains of Russia near Sverdlovsk, while most Chrysoberyl Cat's Eye is sourced from Brazil, China, India, Sri Lanka and Zimbabwe.
-A rare colorless variety of chrysoberyl is known to occur only in Burma, and Tanzania is also known to produce a very rare, bluish green chrysoberyl which is considered extremely valuable.
+Most color change chrysoberyl is sourced from the Ural Mountains of Russia near Sverdlovsk, while most chrysoberyl cat's eye is sourced from Brazil, China, India, Sri Lanka and Zimbabwe.
+A rare, colorless variety of chrysoberyl is known to occur only in Burma, and Tanzania is also known to produce a very rare, bluish-green chrysoberyl which is extremely valuable.

 Buying Chrysoberyl and Determining Chrysoberyl Gemstone Value Back to Top